-Jan-Hendrik Erasmus was appointed to the Management Board on 1 September 2016 and as chief risk officer of NN Group on 1 October 2016.
+Jan-Hendrik Erasmus was appointed to the Management Board on 1 September 2016 and as Chief Risk Officer of NN Group on 1 October 2016.
 Mr Erasmus is responsible for NN Group's overall risk framework with direct responsibility for the risk management departments.
-As a Management Board member, he is also responsible for IT globally.
-Prior to joining NN Group, Mr Erasmus was a partner in Oliver Wyman's Financial Services business, head of the UK Insurance Practice and a member of the European leadership team.
+He is also responsible for the Actuarial function, reinsurance and procurement globally.
+Prior to joining NN Group, Mr Erasmus was a partner in Oliver Wyman's Financial Services business, Head of the UK Insurance Practice and a member of the European leadership team.
 Jan-Hendrik joined Oliver Wyman in 2009 and his consulting work predominantly focused on risk, capital and asset-liability management for UK and European insurers.
-From 2007 to 2009 Mr Erasmus worked for Lucida plc where he led one of the deal teams and was the director of risk and capital management.
-From 2005 to 2007, Mr Erasmus worked at Prudential plc's Group Head Office, lastly as head of group risk-adjusted profitability.
+From 2007 to 2009, Mr Erasmus worked for Lucida plc where he led one of the deal teams and was the Director of Risk and Capital Management.
+From 2005 to 2007, Mr Erasmus worked at Prudential plc's Group Head Office, lastly as Head of Group Risk-adjusted Profitability.
 He started his professional career in 2003 at Momentum Life in the investment product development department.
 Mr Erasmus holds an Executive MBA (with distinction) from London Business School (United Kingdom) and a Bachelor of Commerce (Hons) in actuarial science from the University of Pretoria (South Africa).
 He is a Fellow of the Institute of Actuaries in the United Kingdom, and holds the Chartered Enterprise Risk Actuary (CERA) qualification.
-Besides being a member of the Management Board, Mr Erasmus was elected vice-chair of the CRO Forum for 2018.
+Mr Erasmus is also Chair of the CRO Forum.

-David Knibbe was appointed to the Management Board as from the Settlement Date.
-From 1 January 2011 until 1 September 2014, he served as chief executive officer of ING Insurance Europe.
-From 1 September 2014, Mr Knibbe was appointed chief executive officer of Netherlands.
-In his role as chief executive officer Netherlands, Mr Knibbe is responsible for NN's insurance and banking business in the Netherlands and is leading the integration of NN and Delta Lloyd.
-He is also responsible for IT globally.
-During 2010, Mr Knibbe was chief executive officer Insurance Corporate Clients in the Netherlands.
-From 2007 to 2008, Mr Knibbe was general manager of Nationale-Nederlanden Individual Life (retail life and individual pensions), which then became Intermediary Pensions and Retail Life with the addition of the SME pensions business in 2008.
-In 2009, Mr Knibbe became general manager Pensions with the addition of corporate pensions and removal of retail life from his area of responsibility.
-Prior to that, from 2004 to 2007, Mr Knibbe was director Disability and Accident Insurance of Nationale-Nederlanden.
-From 2002 to 2004, he was managing director of ING's life insurance and employee benefits joint venture with Piraeus Bank in Greece.
-Mr Knibbe was head of Investments of Central-Holland of ING Bank from 2000 to 2002.
+David Knibbe was appointed to the Management Board as of 7 July 2014.
+On 1 September 2014, Mr Knibbe was appointed Chief Executive Officer Netherlands.
+In this role Mr Knibbe is responsible for NN Group's insurance and banking business in the Netherlands and leading the integration of NN and Delta Lloyd.
+From 2013 until 2014, he served as Chief Executive Officer of ING Insurance International.
+In 2013 he became member of the NN Group Operating Committee.
+From 2011 to 2013, he served as Chief Executive Officer of ING Insurance Central and Rest of Europe.
+During 2010, Mr Knibbe was Chief Executive Officer Insurance Corporate Clients in the Netherlands.
+From 2007 to 2008, Mr Knibbe was General Manager of Nationale-Nederlanden Individual Life (retail life and individual pensions), which then became Intermediary Pensions and Retail Life with the addition of the SME pensions business in 2008.
+In 2009, Mr Knibbe became General Manager Pensions with the addition of corporate pensions and removal of retail life from his area of responsibility.
+Prior to that, from 2004 to 2007, Mr Knibbe was Director Disability and Accident Insurance of Nationale- Nederlanden.
+From 2002 to 2004, he was Managing Director of ING's life insurance and employee benefits joint venture with Piraeus Bank in Greece.
+Mr Knibbe was Head of Investments of Central-Holland of ING Bank from 2000 to 2002.
 Mr Knibbe started his professional career in 1997 when he joined ING, serving in various positions in investment management and banking.
-Mr Knibbe has a degree in monetary economics from the Erasmus University in Rotterdam (the Netherlands).
-Besides being a member of the Management Board, Mr Knibbe is chair of the board of the Dutch Association of Insurers (Verbond van Verzekeraars), member of the board and secretary of the Confederation of Netherlands Industry and Employers (VNO-NCW) and member of the board of the Johan Cruyff Foundation.
+Mr Knibbe holds a degree in monetary economics from the Erasmus University in Rotterdam (the Netherlands).
+Besides being a member of the Management Board, Mr Knibbe was chair of the board of the Dutch Association of Insurers (Verbond van Verzekeraars) from 9 December 2015 until 20 June 2018.
+On 20 July 2018, he was appointed Vice-chair of the Dutch Association of Insurers.
+Furthermore, Mr Knibbe is member of the board and treasurer of the Confederation of Netherlands Industry and Employers (VNO-NCW), member of the board of the Johan Cruyff Foundation and member of the advisory board of JINC.